Intro to the Normandy Region of France

 Roissy CDG airport is only 2 hours drive from Normandy

-Sea and river pleasures: Normandy is known as a port of call for many cruise lines.
+Sea and river pleasures: The region is known as a port of call for many cruise lines.
 Stops at Le Havre are very common.
 From Le Havre, trips to the D-Day landing beaches, Mont St. Michel, or even Paris are possible (contact us for more details).

 River cruises and fishing excursions are also available throughout the region.
 Sailing and windsurfing are also available at Deauville, Trouville, Fécamp and Granville among others.